 5.5.
 Trial advocacy

-If a case proceeds to jury trial in Nevada, the defendant does not have to prove anything.
+If a case proceeds to jury trial, the defendant does not have to prove anything.
 The prosecution has the burden of proof, and it is very high — beyond a reasonable doubt.
 Therefore, the defense attorney’s job is to raise that reasonable doubt by:

 - cross-examining witnesses,

 A skilled defense attorney knows how to “impeach” a witness’s credibility on the stand, which may cause jurors to doubt their testimony.
 All it takes is for one juror to side with the defendant to avoid a guilty verdict.

 Even a guilty verdict does not have to be the end of the story:

 At the sentencing hearing, the defense attorney may argue for the laxest possible punishment by presenting such mitigating factors as: